Skip to Main Content

 It’s worth noting that the total amount of a subsidized loan can’t exceed your demonstrated financial need.

-With a subsidized loan, you can borrow a maximum of $20,500 each year and up to $138,500 in total as a graduate or professional student.
-Keep in mind that the aggregate limit includes federal loans for undergraduate study, and no more than $65,500 of the combined total can be in subsidized loans.
+As a graduate or professional student, you can borrow a maximum of $138,500 in total federal funds, including both subsidized and unsubsidized.
+Keep in mind that the aggregate limit includes federal loans for undergraduate study, and no more than $65,500 of the combined total graduate/professional and undergraduate can be in subsidized loans.

 The total amount of a subsidized loan can’t exceed your demonstrated financial need.